 Citizenship and the Constitution

-American constitutionalism is thorough regarding the rights of citizens and the law for government.
+American constitutionalism is thorough regarding the rights of citizens and the law for the government.
 The constitution also addresses citizenship.
 Simply put, it addresses who is classified as a citizen of the United States and defines the pathways for those who may not be citizens but wish to become one.

 It also lays out the duties and responsibilities expected of the citizens.
 These duties and responsibilities will apply whether one is naturalized or a citizen by birthright.

 References to citizenship are found throughout the articles and amendments.
 The written constitution was devised with citizens and democracy in mind.